rmrresearch/GhostFragment/docs/source/developer/design/fragmented_nuclei_driver.rst

    to vary the most among existing fragment methods.
 Many existing fragment- based methods differ only in how the initial fragments are formed.

+.. _fnd_chemical_system:

+Chemical system input
+   While it may seem logical to take a ``Nuclei`` object as the input, by taking a ``ChemicalSystem`` we open up the possibility for the ``FragmentedNuclei`` driver to use additional information to choose the ``Nuclei`` sets.
+For example, using the charge could be helpful for assigning connectivity, and for prescreening fragments based on energetic contributions.

+   - Put another way, the ``FragmentedNuclei`` chosen by the driver need to be representative of the system being fragmented.
+This requires the driver to have knowledge of the entire system, not just the nuclei.

 ******************************
 FragmentedNuclei Driver Design
 ******************************